• Skip to primary navigation

 When looking at the previous winners there are things worth considering, and other factors which maybe are not.
 The race and indeed the series are relatively new to the schedule, so there isn’t all that much to go on but if you are a fan of trends they are certainly a starting point.

-For example when looking at the starting price for each of the winners it is extremely variable.
-2018 saw a 40/1 winner and the following year the first past the post went off at just 2/1.
+This race in 2018 saw a 40/1 winner and the following year the first past the post went off at just 5/1.
 This “un-trend” holds for earlier races too, so it seems the odds are no major guide to what can happen here.

-However, when looking at the official ratings of the horses there appears to be a trend with lower rated horses having taken the honours more than one might expect.
-In fact, 66% of winners have had ratings of 103 and under, an interesting stat as shown by the chart below, and one that suggests an improving horse is the way to go here.
+When looking at the official ratings of the horses there appeared to be a trend with lower rated horses having taken the honours more than one might expect in early contests.

-Chart Showing the Official Rating of the All-Weather Mile Championships Winners Between 2014 and 2019
+Chart Showing the Official Rating of the All-Weather Mile Championships Winners Between 2014 and 2024

-Other Races of Note at Lingfield
+Other Races of Note at Newcastle

-• 3 Year Old AW Championships
+• AW 3 Year Old Championships

 • AW Fillies' & Mares' Champs